configwizard/neo-docs/content/examples/objects.md

 date: 2022-01-24T11:23:17Z
 ---

-Objects represent items stored within a container.
+Objects represent items stored within a [container](/neo-docs/examples/containers).
 These are subject to the permissions of the container being the most relaxed possible permissions that can be applied to an object.
-It is possilbe using Session/Bearer Tokens to restrict permissions further on objects within a container however
+It is possible using [Session/Bearer Tokens](/neo-docs/examples/tokens) to restrict permissions further on objects within a container however

 Please note actions on objects are restricted by the permissions on the container AND the permissions of the token used to access the functions.